-The number of threads ideally, directly correlates to the number of messages
+Ideally, the number of threads directly correlates with the number of messages

 processed concurrently.
 Any changes made to the number of threads will have an impact on